Dear Parents, Carers, Staff and Friends,

 As each Governor’s four year term of office comes to an end, we have a steady, rolling requirement to recruit new governors.
 It is a rewarding and interesting role, if not slightly daunting at times, providing prospective members with the opportunity to contribute to improving standards in our school.
 You will also be able to develop new skills and have opportunities for personal development.
 If you’re interested, please do get in touch.

-You can contact me or any of the governors via the School Office or, in many cases, in the playground.
-If you have any questions or would like to put yourself forward as a Governor, please do get in touch.
+You can contact us or any of the governors via the School Office.
+If you have any questions or would like to put yourself forward as a Governor, please do get in touch with us.

 We look forward to meeting you.